An Artist’s Statement About Teaching Film

 Given such contemporary choices, it makes sense to prepare film students to work in all of these different ways.
 Of course they need to know how to helm a large crew, but for most of them that is unlikely to happen.
 What is more likely is that they will make films by themselves, or in small groups, for the bulk of their careers.
 Ideally, they will be employed, when they want to be, on large industrial films, and also continue to make their own work on a smaller scale.

-Currently the NSCAD production classes tend to emulate the Studio Model.
+Currently the NSCAD production classes teach the Studio Model almost exclusively.
 Allowing for a fuller exploration of the ways in which production teams can work will enhance the degree to which we can mimic a professional environment; it will also remove the disconnect that occurs when teachers try to impart methods that are absent from their own art practices.

 It would be more useful to teach filmmaking as a collaborative activity; as a space where, in a group undertaking, one needs to earn authority and expertise.
-Constantly paying homage to auteur theory, by teaching the same films by the same directors, is not only imbalanced, it also reinforces male privilege by foregrounding technical achievement and visual style, and downplaying collaboration.
-Indeed, I would argue that a bias toward auteur theory is a leading cause of the systemic misogyny in the film industry.
+Constantly paying homage to auteur theory, by teaching the same films by the same directors, is not only unbalanced, it also reinforces male privilege by foregrounding technical achievement and visual style, and downplaying collaboration.
+Indeed, I would argue that a bias toward auteur theory is the result of systemic misogyny in the film industry.

 By emphasizing alternative models of filmmaking, in addition to the Studio Model, and by doing so from a craft-based, socially-engaged approach, NSCAD can distinguish itself in the area of film school education.

 Activist filmmaking is one kind of an artisanal filmmaking practice.
 It fits the definition of a socially-engaged art practice provided by Pablo Helguera in his provocative book Education for Socially Engaged Art.
 In Helguera’s words: